cuhsat/practical/README.md

 > It is advised to separate the key into blocks of five symbols for better
 > readability and therefor a lesser chance of encryption/decryption errors.

+For more information on randomness, please see [1].

 ### Security Considerations
 There are a few points to consider, to ensure maximal confidentiality: